 Certificate management options

-With the Auth0-managed certificate approach, Auth0 uses Let’s Encrypt to get certificates for your domain and then manages the SSL handshake directly with the client.
+With the Auth0-managed certificate approach, Auth0 obtains the certificates for your domain and then manages the SSL handshake directly with the client.

 With the self-managed certificate approach, you are completely responsible for handling the SSL certificates and setting up and managing a reverse proxy for content to be sent to Auth0.
 Auth0 does not negotiate SSL with the end user’s client, but with the proxy.
 The proxy in turn negotiates SSL with the end user.
 To prevent someone from trying to use your Auth0 account from a domain you don’t own, Auth0 needs to validate that the domain belongs to you.
 Therefore, you need to send Auth0 a header (